cyrealtype/Lobster-Cyrillic/README.md

 ### Lobster-Cyrillic ###
 > Cyrillic version of the popular Lobster font by Pablo Impallari (impallari.com)

 This is a derivation from the Original Source.
-Includes new Cyrillic glyphs.
+Includes new Cyrillic glyphs. <br>
+Latest update: 11 April 2016 (Lobster-Cyrillic v 1.51)

 _Features:_
 * 99 Cyrillic ligatures